Prescription Drug Plan Basics

 Get preferred pricing at more than 27,000 pharmacies including CVS, Walmart and thousands of local pharmacies.

-Both of our plans offer the same comprehensive group of national, regional and local pharmacies.Search Our Pharmacy Network
+Our plans offer the same comprehensive group of national, regional and local pharmacies.Search Our Pharmacy Network

 If you use long-term medications, you may be able to save time and avoid missing a refill by having your prescriptions delivered right to your door with our home delivery/mail-order option.